-The soft start capacitor C{SS} is discharged by an internal FET when V{OUT} is shutdown by hiccup protection or ENABLE = logic low.
-When a large C{SS} is applied and ENABLE is toggled low only for a short period of time, the C{SS} may not be fully discharged, and the next soft-start ramp will follow internal soft-start ramp before reaching the leftover voltage on C{SS} , then follow the ramp programmed by C{SS} .
-If this is not acceptable for a certain application, a R-C low-pass filter can be added to ENABLE to slow down the shutting down of VCC, which allows more time to discharge C{SS} .
+The soft start capacitor C{SS} is discharged by an internal FET when V{OUT} is shutdown by hiccup protection due to excessive load, temperature shutdown due to overheating or ENABLE = logic low.
+A large C{SS} cap will take a long time to discharge when ENABLE is toggled low.
+If ENABLE is toggled high again before the C{SS} is completely discharged, then the next resulting soft-start ramp will follow the internal soft-start ramp.
+Only when the soft-start voltage reaches the left-over voltage on C{SS} , will the output follow the ramp programmed by C{SS} .
+This behavior will look as if there are two slopes at startup.
+If this is not acceptable by a certain application, a R-C low-pass filter can be added to ENABLE to slow down the shutting down of VCC, which allows more time to discharge C{SS} .

-The LM46002-Q1 is capable of start-up into prebiased output conditions.
-When the inductor current reaches zero, the LS switch is turned off to avoid negative current conduction.
+The LM43600 is capable of start up into prebiased output conditions.
+When the inductor current reaches zero, the LS switch will be turned off to avoid negative current conduction.
 This operation mode is also called diode emulation mode.
-It is built in by the DCM operation in light loads.
-With a prebiased output voltage, the LM46002-Q1 waits until the soft-start ramp allows regulation above the prebiased voltage and then follows the soft-start ramp to the regulation level.
+It is built-in by the DCM operation in light loads.
+With a prebiased output voltage, the LM43600 will wait until the soft-start ramp allows regulation above the prebiased voltage and then follow the soft-start ramp to the regulation level.

-When an external voltage ramp is applied to the SS/TRK pin, the LM46002-Q1 FB voltage follows the ramp if the ramp magnitude is lower than the internal soft-start ramp.
+When an external voltage ramp is applied to the SS/TRK pin, the LM43600 FB voltage follows the ramp if the ramp magnitude is lower than the internal soft-start ramp.
 A resistor divider pair can be used on the external control ramp to the SS/TRK pin to program the tracking rate of the output voltage.
-The final voltage detected by the SS/TRK pin must not fall below 1.2 V to avoid abnormal operation.
+The final voltage seen by the SS/TRK pin should not fall below 1.2 V to avoid abnormal operation.

 Figure 37.
-Soft Start Tracking External Ramp
+Soft-Start Tracking External Ramp